AN: Revamped version of this chapter posted on 12/9/15

 Shaken, Harry lay on the floor, his heart pounding in his chest, blood dripping from his nose as he watched the man stumble towards the desk and the gun Hesse had stashed in it.
 Trying to catch his breath and calm his racing heart Harry took a moment, watching the man before pushing up onto unsteady feet.
 Darting his gaze around the room Harry noticed and rusted hole in one wall at ground level, hidden by the bed Hesse used when he was onboard.
 Looking back over at the man who was jerking the drawer with the gun open Harry decided that whatever was beyond that hole had to be better than waiting here for the unwashed arse to shoot him.

-Pausing to look around the room he cursed as he realized it was almost identical to the room he had just escaped.
+Taking a moment to look around the room, Harry hissed his displeasure as he realized it was almost identical to the room he had just escaped.
 Hearing the angry screams in Hesse's room, Harry jumped up onto the desk and flung himself at the metal shelves welded to the wall.
 His paws and chest hit the edge of the shelf and his back legs scrambled to find purchase so that he could pull himself up.
 Finally one of his back feet found a chink in the metal he could use to push himself up onto the shelf.
 Laying across the dusty surface, Harry just panted.
 He couldn't let himself rest long though because he could hear the other man in the room trying to yank the bed away from the wall to find where Harry had disappeared to.
 It wouldn't take him long to spot the hole in the wall and realize where Harry had gone, and Harry needed to be out of this room by then.

 Trying to ignore the way his legs were shaking with adrenalin, Harry looked up above him to the open vent shaft.
 The room really was a mirror to the one he had been kept in.

-Thinking again of John waiting on the island, in danger because Harry was stuck like this.
-Because Harry had failed to break free in time to warn him of the Hesse brother's plot.
-Of Wo Fat's plot to use them against John.
+Thinking again of John waiting on the island, in danger because Harry was stuck like this, because Harry had failed to break free in time to warn him of the Hesse brother's plot, Harry pushed himself forward promising himself that he would take a long nap after John was safe.
+Safe from Wo Fat's plot to use the Hesse brothers against John.
 The Hesse brother's were more than happy to work for Wo Fat on this mission even though there was a higher probability that one of them would die.
 They would get to kill Steve McGarrett, who like Harry, had been chasing them around the globe getting ever closer to catching them.
 Wo Fat would like it because he could kill off Steve McGarrett to hurt his father and then kill John.
 Or he could kill John off first and then let Anton kill John's son.
 Either way Wo Fat had two major threats to his operation taken out with one smooth stroke.

 Harry couldn't allow that.

 Jumping up Harry clawed and crawled up into the vent and to freedom.
-Smirking as best an ocelot could as he heard the angry shouting from the crewman as he barged into what was likely Anton's room only to find Harry gone.
+Smirking as best a cat could as he heard the angry shouting from the crewman as he barged into what was likely Anton's room only to find Harry gone.

 John McGarrett's House; Oahu, Hawaii